Introduction:

 Reassemble the Stopper

 Embed the plug linkage back down through the flood opening.
-Then, connected the cover plate to the flood tube.
+Then, connect the cover plate to the flood tube.
 Please turn on the water, and work the plug to ensure it is working.